petersbingham/tisutil/README.md

 ## Overview

 This package extends the containers in the [matfuncutil](https://github.com/petersbingham/matfuncutil) for the various scattering representations and provides common units and conversions.
 The provided discrete scattering matrix containers are `dSmat`, `dKmat`, `dTmat` and `dXSmat`.
-A scalar container, `dTotXSsca` is provided for total cross sections.
-Functions of the form `to_dSmat` etc are provided by the `dSmat`, `dKmat`, `dTmat` to easy allow conversions between the representations, as well as `to_dXSmat` to convert to the cross section matrix, which in turn provides `to_dTotXSsca` to calculate the total cross section.
+A scalar container, `dXSsca` is provided for total cross sections.
+Functions of the form `to_dSmat` etc are provided by the `dSmat`, `dKmat`, `dTmat` to easy allow conversions between the representations, as well as `to_dXSsca` to calculate the total cross section.

-A continuous container is also provided, `cPolykmat`, which extends `matfuncutil.cSympyPolyMat` by allowing energy parametrisation using the `AsymCalc` object.
+A continuous container is also provided, `cMatSympypolyk`, which extends `matfuncutil.cMatSympypoly` by allowing energy parametrisation using the `AsymCalc` object.

 ## Usage